gvwilson/thirdbit/fiction/maddy-roo/index.md

 "The Makers will never know this happened,"
 Patient snapped.
 "By the time they return,
-all trace of this will have been erased.
+all trace of this event will have been erased.
 All irregularities will have been regularized!"

-"And everyone will get an extra piece of pie on New Year's Eve," Maddy said sarcastically.
+"And everyone will get an extra piece of pie on New Year's Eve," Maddy snapped.

 "Pie is not protocol!"
 Patient said angrily.